plugdata-team/plugdata/Resources/Documentation/cyclone/minimum.md

     description: the minimum (smallest) value of two or more numbers
   2nd:
   - type: float
-    description: the index of the minimnum value
+    description: the index of the minimum value

 ---